lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 * Key takeaways
     * Though this chapter doesn't contain any practice wisdom, spending the time to clearly define things can help develop insights.
 Though personally, I didn't gain a lot from this chapter.

-## Five: The Game Comprises of Elements
+## Chapter 5: The Game Comprises of Elements
 * The Four Basic Elements of a Game
     1. **Mechanics**
         * Rules/goals/limitations etc of the game.